Skip to main content

 As part of the examination process, the District Council consulted on a series of proposed Main Modifications (MMs) to the AAP.
 The consultation ran for 6-weeks from Friday 23 September to Friday 4 November 2022.

-Further information on the AAP examination process to date is available on the Area Action Plan Examination webpage.
+Further information on the AAP examination process that took place from 2021 to 2023 is available on the Area Action Plan Examination webpage.

 Background to the garden village